 In this type of loft conversion velux windows are installed to the roof-line, hence no large alterations need to be made to the roof, while keeping the costs of the conversion lower.

-Roof terraces are more popular in areas with a large number of flats as space is difficult to find and gardens tend to be either small or dark, or both.
+Loft conversion with roof terrace are more popular in areas with a large number of flats as space is difficult to find and gardens tend to be either small or dark, or both.